aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

+---
+---

 Building a 'Todo List' mobile app with AWS Amplify and Ionic 4
 ===========

 Overview
 --------

-In this tutorial, you will create an Ionic 4 ‘Todo List’ app that connects to a serverless backend via the AWS Amplify Library.
+In this tutorial, you will create an Ionic 4 ‘Todo List’ app that connects to a serverless backend via the Amplify Framework.

 The AWS Amplify library and the Amplify CLI enables frontend developers to build apps quickly with a simplified workflow to provision and integrate backend resources.
 In this tutorial, you will learn how to create a cloud-enabled web app with Ionic and AWS Amplify.